erodm09/PaylocityTask/PaylocityBugChallenge.md

 ## Steps To Reproduce

-1.Open the Benefits Dashboard application.
+1.Open the Benefits Dashboard application on the following link https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login

+2. Login using valid credentials for Username and Password.

-2.Navigate to the section where you can add or edit an employee.
+3.Navigate to the section where you can add an employee by clicking on `Add Employee` button

 3.In the "First Name" field, input a string of characters that is longer than the specified limit (e.g., more than 50 characters).